palosaari/fablab/docs/assignments/week09.md

 ## TFT display

 This week I decided to add a display to the thermometer I made the previous week.
-I compared the displays on the Fab Lab component rack and ended up with a 2.4" SPI TFT Module (SKU: MSP2402) because it seemed interesting and had an SPI bus that I have a little less experience than the I2C bus.
+I compared the displays on the Fab Lab component rack and ended up with a [2.4" SPI TFT Module (SKU: MSP2402)](http://www.lcdwiki.com/2.4inch_SPI_Module_ILI9341_SKU:MSP2402) because it seemed interesting and had an SPI bus that I have a little less experience than the I2C bus.
 The ESP32 board I made last week also has enough I/O pins to connect the display so there is no problem either.
-The display has an ILI9341 control chip and a resolution of 240x320.
+The display has a [Ilitek ILI9341](http://www.ilitek.com/page/about/index.aspx?kind=9) control chip and a resolution of 240x320.
 The display module also has an SD card reader and a touch screen which I did not intend to use however.

 ### Display wiring